Kadacheahmedrami/projet-fds/README.md

 *Note: The 0.9996 AUC was achieved with data leakage, which was later fixed to produce the honest 0.78 AUC model.

 **Improvement: 56% increase in predictive power after fixing data leakage!**

+## 🔍 Comprehensive Analysis Process

+The project followed a comprehensive analytical process that included multiple phases:

+1. **Initial EDA**: Comprehensive exploratory data analysis on the raw transaction-level data
+2. **Data Preprocessing**: Cleaning, handling missing values, and preparing the data for feature engineering
+3. **Feature Engineering**: Transforming transaction-level data to customer-level aggregations with temporal features
+4. **Post-Engineering EDA**: Analysis of the newly created features to validate their effectiveness
+5. **Model Development**: Building and training a deep neural network with proper regularization
+6. **Model Evaluation**: Comprehensive evaluation using multiple metrics and validation techniques
+7. **Data Leakage Detection**: Identification and correction of data leakage issues
+8. **Final Validation**: Testing on held-out test set to ensure honest performance metrics

+This systematic approach ensured that each step was properly validated before proceeding to the next, resulting in a robust and reliable churn prediction model.

 ---